margo-K/bayzn/README.md

 ###Some Edge Cases
 * words that do not appear in the corpus
+	=> Currently, words that do not appear in the corpus are assigned a very small probability (meaning that its contribution to the Bayesian classifier prediction will be small_prob/small_prob = 1, i.e. it will be as if the word were not including the calculations)
 * words that do appear in the corpus, but have never been encountered with a given classifier (leading to a prob(word,given=classifier)=0)
+	=> Currently, these return a probability of 0, but should return a small probability (so that they do not wipe out the contribution of all other words in the phrase)

+The problem with the above formulation is that the total probability in any given dimension will sum to > 1 because other probabilities are not being adjusted to account for part of the probability distribution being used for unknown words

+Other ways that these could be dealt with:
+	1. alotting a portion of the probability distribution to 'Unknown Words' and moving all lowest-probability seen words into this category
+	2. Additive Smoothing/Laplacian smoothing (+1 smoothing)

 ##Status